 Wooden hammer and tool handles never last forever, and though replacement is inevitable, you probably won’t find a professional offering this service anywhere.
 That makes handle replacement a DIY job for sure, and it’s one you can probably handle easily on your own, even if you don’t think you can.
-The process is the same for all wooden-handled tools – long and short – and it begins by getting the old handle out.
+The process is the same for all wooden-handled tools – long and short – and it begins by getting the old handle out, as you’ll see.

 Tool Handle Replacement Step #1: Drilling Out The Old Handle